KimperYang/KVLink/README.md

 #### 2. Data Preprocessing

 We provide the code for data preprocessing under `scripts/data_process/`.
 The running commands and documents are availabel in the header of each file.
-For example, you can preprocess the pre-training data using:
+You can preprocess the training data using:

 ```
 python scripts/data_process/fineweb.py --num_samples=10000000 --min_length_for_memory=2048 --validation_size=3000
+python scripts/data_process/daring_anteater.py --max_length=4096 --validation_size=2000
+python scripts/data_process/tulu.py --max_length=4096 --validation_size=2000
+python scripts/data_process/sum.py --max_length=4096 --validation_size=1000
 ```

-For the QA data, you can access the original 2WikiMultiHopQA data using
+For preprocessing the QA data, you can first access the original 2WikiMultiHopQA data using

 ```
 git lfs install